Live streaming strategy: building brand authenticity by going off-script

 Over 25,000 gamers regularly tune into XBOX UK’s regular lunchtime live stream, where they let fans watch as people play new and upcoming games.
 A live demonstration is a great way to get your audience engaged in new products, to get a feel of what they can expect from your products, and ultimately sell them.

 Question and Answer

-With a combined viewership of over 8 million, Benefit Cosmetics collaborated with Glamour UK in a live Brow Clinic and Question and Answer session that not only gave customers the ability to ask questions in real time, but also gave both companies the chance to be exposed to each other’s customer base.
+With combined viewership of over 8 million, Benefit Cosmetics collaborated with Glamour UK in a live Brow Clinic and Question and Answer session that not only gave customers the ability to ask questions in real-time but also gave both companies the chance to be exposed to each other’s customer base.

 How many times in your life can you have unscripted access to an astronaut?
-NASA have also got onboard with the live streamed question and answer approach, collaborating with organizations such as the Smithsonian, to provide an opportunity for their talent to engage with the public.
+NASA has also got on board with the live-streamed question and answer approach, collaborating with organizations such as the Smithsonian, to provide an opportunity for their talent to engage with the public.